Research

-penI consider myself an urban and environmental sociologist that is heavily influenced by cultural studies.
-Broadly speaking, I am interested in the intersection between built and natural environments.
-My current research revolves around three major areas.
-The first area is the role of natural disaster in shaping the built environment.
-In particular, I have been looking at the role of wildfire in shaping architecture and real estate development.
-My book Risky Cities is a critical examination of global urban development, capitalism, and its relationship with environmental hazards.
-It is about how cities live and profit from the threat of sinkholes, garbage, and fire.
-The book expands on work that I first explored in an article in Critical Sociology.
-This article examined Shelter-in-Place strategies that supposedly mitigate wildfire risk in Southern California.
-In this article, I argue that there has been a trend toward passive fire protection (such as the use of architectural restrictions and building code enforcement) which has operated in tandem with a neoliberal shift away from funding “active” fire suppression.
-With Utku Balaban (Amherst College) we have co-authored an article in Environment and Planning A. This article looks at institutional factors in urban development that exacerbate wildfire risk, yet benefit growth in real estate.
-In this article, we argue that wildfire shapes local rent-seeking behavior in fire-prone ecologies.
-This work was expanded on in a book chapter on wildfire as blowback for bad planning and environmental policy.
-I have since moved on to other types of disaster.
-I have an article in Environmental Sociology that examines the relationship between natural disaster, cities and capitalism.
-Specifically, I suggest disasters allow for circuit shifting in the absence of broader systemic (economic) crises.
+My current research revolves around two major areas.
+The first area is the role of disaster in shaping the built environment.
+My book Risky Cities: The Physical and Fiscal Nature of Disaster Capitalism looks at how cities deal with different types of risks.
+The book builds on my past work on wildfire.
+In an article in Critical Sociology, I examine Shelter-in-Place strategies that supposedly mitigate wildfire risk in Southern California.
+In this article, I argue that there has been a trend toward passive fire protection (such as architectural restrictions and building code enforcement), which has operated in tandem with a neoliberal shift away from funding “active” fire suppression.
+With Utku Balaban, we have an article in Environment and Planning A. This article looks at institutional factors in urban development that exacerbate wildfire risk yet benefit growth in real estate.
+I have since moved on to other types of disasters.
+I have an article in Environmental Sociology that examines the relationship between natural disasters, cities, and capitalism.
+Specifically, I suggest disasters allow for circuit shifting between systemic (economic) crises.

 Other Work: Visual Culture